Ydrolog/WS_Mdl/code/Env/how_to_make_Env.md

 This guide explains how to use **pixi** to create, reproduce, and share the software environment for the *WS_Mdl* project.

 ## 1. Download and install pixi.
-- either follow their instructions on the website (https://pixi.sh/latest/installation/).
+- either follow their instructions on the website (https://pixi.sh/latest/installation/) for Win, you can run the following command in PowerShell. powershell -ExecutionPolicy ByPass -c "irm -useb https://pixi.sh/install.ps1 | iex"
 - or if you have/prefer conda (I haven't tried this, but it should work): install -c conda-forge pixi